zklain/go-snake/README.md

 A simple snake implementation in Go using [Ebiten](https://ebiten.org/) library.

-Compiled to wasm and deployed to Github Pages.
+Compiled to WebAssembly and deployed to Github Pages.

 Guess I was a bit bored, this is just for fun, nothing serious.

+Use W, A, S, D for controls.